 Tuition fees sometimes vary by course, institution or country, and so you should make sure you know exactly how much your tuition fees are going to cost before accepting your offer.

 Whatever you do, don’t sit around stressing over money.
-If you’re concerned about funding or are looking for scholarship opportunities, it’s worth contacting the university in question.
+We know your financial situation might look a bit different this year because of the COVID-19 pandemic.
+But if you’re concerned about funding or are looking for scholarship opportunities, it’s worth contacting the university in question.
 At Stirling, we have a range of scholarships and bursaries that can help support you in your studies.

 5. Take your time (but don’t take too long)